 “DreamMaking” explores the structure and dynamics of realization (genjo) in Dogen’s Zen.
-In this empty, interdependent, and open context, delusion (thinking, differentiation, earth, darkness) and enlightenment (not-thinking, equality, sky, light) conjoin as nonsubstantial orientational and perpectival foci without independent self-nature.
+In this interdependent and open context, delusion (thinking, differentiation, earth, darkness) and enlightenment (not-thinking, equality, sky, light) conjoin as nonsubstantial orientational and perpectival foci of existence-time without independent self-nature.

-Ultimately, "DreamMaking" affirms the co-existent temporality of delusion and enlightenment in the dynamics of realization here and now.
-Since nothing originally is hidden in this realizational perspective, light does not remove darkness or erase the permeable boundaries between them, and yet no hiatus exists between them.
-Enlightenment and delusion are thus time-bound and time-free.
-Radiant light unfolds, shares in, and penetrates the depths and dimensions of delusion, illumining emotional, existential, and moral anguishes, doubts and ambiguities o the human condition.
-In essence, light perpetually illumines [not eradicates] darkness’s abysmal depths in the open-ended process of dialogue and intimacy between light and darkness.
+Radiant light unfolds, shares in, and penetrates the depths and dimensions of delusion, illumining the emotional, existential and moral anguishes, doubts and ambiguities of the human condition.
+Light perpetually illumines [not eradicates] darkness’s abysmal depths in the open-ended process of dialogue and intimacy between light and darkness.

 See fascile, S, "Muchu Setsumu" (1242), below.

 Entwined Vines, 2007, acrylic on canvas, 58" x 58"